custom-components/pyscript/docs/reference.rst

 form ``DOMAIN.name.attr``.
 Attributes maintain their original type, so there is no need to cast then to another type.

-If you specify ``@state_trigger("True")`` the state trigger will never occur.
-While that might seem counter-intuitive, the reason is that the expression will never be evaluated - it takes underlying state variables in the expression to change before the expression is evaluated.
-Since this expression has no state variables, it will never be evaluated.
-You can achieve a state trigger on any value change with a decorator of the form:
+You can specify a state trigger on any change with a string that is just the state variable name:

 .. code:: python

-   @state_trigger("True or domain.light_level")

-The reason this works is that the expression is evaluated every time ``domain.light_level`` changes.
-Because of operator short-circuiting, the expression evaluates to ``True`` without even checking the value of ``domain.light_level``.
-So the result is a trigger whenever the state variable changes to any value.
-This idea can extend to multiple variables just by stringing them together.
+   @state_trigger("domain.light_level")

+The trigger can include arguments with any mixture of string expressions (that are evaluated when any of the underlying state variable change) and string state variable names (that trigger whenever that variable changes).

 Note that if a state variable is set to the same value, HASS doesn’t generate a state change event, so the ``@state_trigger`` condition will not be checked.
 It is only evaluated each time a state